connkat/coffee-fix/README.md

 A quick fix app to tell you what is wrong with your espresso based off of your last pull.

-Made very quicky using CRA.
+Made very quicky using CRA, please don't judge the code.